AY2223S1-CS2103T-W10-4/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to remove a task
-2. ModtRekt shows a list of modules
+2. modtrekt shows a list of modules
 3. User requests to remove a task from specific module in the list
-4. ModtRekt shows a list of tasks in that module
+4. modtrekt shows a list of tasks in that module
 5. User requests to remove a specific task of the module in the list
-6. ModtRekt removes the task
+6. modtrekt removes the task

     Use case ends.